leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 Q: however these do sound like they're framed in a highly academic, and a very particular kind of academic at that, tone and language.
-I strongly dislike academia, principally for the politics and that they are completelydisconnected with reality.  academics, people who've spent their entire adult life living in the sphere of academia don't understand what life outside an ivory tower is like.
+I strongly dislike academia, principally for the politics and that they are completelydisconnected with reality.
+Academics, people who've spent their entire adult life living in the sphere of academia don't understand what life outside an ivory tower is like.